nadeemnet/config-acls/README.md

 # config-acls
-This Ansible playbook configures/changes ACLs on Cisco  nx-os switches In order to modify ACLs edit the file acl_config.yaml.
+This Ansible playbook configures/changes ACLs on Cisco  nx-os switches.
+In order to modify ACLs edit the file acl_config.yaml.
+Only the entries under variable 'lines' shoud be changed.

 ## How to run playbook